Philadelphia Police Officers Hit With Bricks, Molotov Cocktails, Vehicles Set On Fire As Looters Strike Across City

 Meanwhile, a peaceful protest took place outside of police headquarters in Center City Sunday.
 Chopper 3 was over the scene just before 5 p.m. where police stood guard along a barrier as protesters demonstrated.

 “People are angry.
 People are angry with the racial discrimination going on in this country.
 It’s been going on a long time.
-It happens in the workplace, it happens with neighbors, it happens when you walk in the store and people are angry.
+It happens in the workplace, it happens with neighbors, it happens when you walk in the store and people are angry,” protester Victor Torres said.

 Chopper 3 was over the scene of the Target on City Avenue in the Wynnefield Heights section of Philadelphia as looters ransacked the store just before 6 p.m.